 How many ears must one man have before he can hear people cry?

-How many deaths will it take ‘til he knows that too many people have died?[ii]
+How many deaths will it take ‘til he knows that too many people have died?[i]

-[i] T. Storm Heter, Sartre’s Ethics of Engagement: Authenticity and Civic Virtue (New York: Continuum International Publishing Group, 2006), 103.
+[i] The ethic has three main conditions: awareness, responsibility, and respect.
+The ethic of engagement urges us to be aware of the systemic social evils and work towards eliminating them with a sense of responsibility and respect toward each other.
+T. Storm Heter, Sartre’s Ethics of Engagement: Authenticity and Civic Virtue (New York: Continuum International Publishing Group, 2006), 103.

 [ii] For the full lyrics of the song see, https://www.azlyrics.com/lyrics/bobdylan/blowininthewind.html.